natepower.ca Discord Support

 Base & Frame Build

-This consists of two parts, and it's the two biggest parts (literally) – building the actual base out of wood, and the 3D-printed parts that will go over the top of the main frame to make this look like a flight deck, not just a nicely arranged pile of lumber.
+We originally started building a frame from wood, and 3D-printing the parts that will go over the top to make this look like a flight deck — not just a nicely arranged pile of lumber.
+That said, plans changed - and now, we're working on getting that frame done with our partners.

 3. Now